 These big companies have been successful in part because they can throw a lot of money at problems, and hire a lot of top talent for a lot of money, and for some folks it works well.

-What’s one of the most difficult parts about running a company that you didn’t expect?
+What's the most unexpectedly difficult parts about running a company?

 It's so cliché, but it’s managing and recruiting high quality talent.
 As a reporter, I was so frustrated when I asked all these entrepreneurs and startups that question, and they would all say the same thing.
 Then we started running our own company and, yeah, it's the number one thing.